Software Engineer or Frontend Developer

 - accept the data as valid or reload the page with errors

-This way we aren’t burdening the user with getting everything perfect.
+This way you are not burdening the user with getting everything perfect.
 We know assistive technologies can add spaces, and we know some people won’t use capital letters, so we can do the hard work to make it simple.

 Do not add random database rules